DanielYohai/PluralsightProject0/tasks.md

 ## GAME OVER
 ```

-Let's continue our project by creating a Python file named `__init__.py` in the same root folder of your project where we just created the `main.py` file.
+Let's continue our project by creating another Python file named `__init__.py` in the same root folder of your project where we just created the `main.py` file.
 The `__init__.py` file makes the directory a Python package with all the features and benefits that this entails.

 Within our `unittest.Testcase` subclass `cls_Tests()`, create two more tests.
 Change the `assertEqual()` assertion to be `assertTrue()`, and use a text string `"__init__.py"` as the value for the first parameter.
 We will find opportunity to refactor this code in a later step.